Princess Rajwa Al Hussein: Early life and career

-Rajwa completed her secondary education in Riyadh, where she developed a keen interest in architecture and design.
-Following her schooling, she moved to the United States to pursue higher education, earning a Bachelor of Architecture degree from the Syracuse University School of Architecture in 2017.
-During her years at Syracuse, she was known as Rajwa Alseif and became active in several academic and cultural initiatives.
+Rajwa completed her secondary education in Riyadh, she moved to the United States to pursue higher education, earning a Bachelor of Architecture degree from the Syracuse University School of Architecture in 2017.
+During her years at Syracuse, she was known as Rajwa Alseif.
 She notably organized a symposium on start-ups and sustainable development in desert environments, reflecting her long-standing interest in innovative urbanism and ecological design.

 After completing her undergraduate studies, Rajwa continued her education at the Fashion Institute of Design & Merchandising in Los Angeles, where she obtained an Associate of Arts degree in visual communications in 2019.
 During this period, she gained practical experience working at the Los Angeles–based architecture firm Patterns Design, where she contributed to several modern design projects characterized by innovative material use and spatial experimentation.
-Upon returning to Riyadh, she joined the Designlab Experience design studio, where she further honed her architectural and aesthetic sensibilities, specializing in interior environments and event design.
+Upon returning to Riyadh, she joined the Designlab Experience design studio, where she specialized in interior environments and event design.

-In addition to her native Arabic, Rajwa is fluent in English and French, skills which have contributed to her cosmopolitan background and ease in international settings.
+In addition to her native Arabic, Rajwa is fluent in English and French.